nielsenjared/nielsenjared.github.io/content/blog/javascript-array-data-structure/index.md

 ## Learn JavaScript Array Data Structure

 Arrays are commonplace in development.
 That means they are also commonplace in technical interviews.
 It's important to understand the basics but also be aware of the quirks.
+For example, if you're a JavaScript developer, you probably take your JS engine for granted.
+But under-the-hood, V8 or Spidermonkey in Chrome and Firefox, respectively, are written in C++, and are using data structures, such as stacks and queues, to implement the JavaScript execution context.
+When you query a database, your DBMS is using data structures, such as hash tables and trees, to parse and optimize execution.

 Some common interview questions are: